About the NF Registry

 The NF Registry is a patient-centered database that allows those living with any form of NF to contribute to research and stay up-to-date on studies of potential treatments.
 Participating is safe, easy, and secure and everything can be done online at www.nfregistry.org.
 By joining the Registry, patients (or their parents) can actively participate in the search for better treatments.
-The Registry now has over 7,000 participants, but needs your help to continue to grow and make a greater impact on on the well-being of individuals living with NF.
+The Registry now has thousands of participants, but needs your help to continue to grow and make a greater impact on the well-being of individuals living with NF.

 The NF Registry benefits NF patients, biotech industry experts, doctors, and researchers in the field of NF.
 As the NF Registry grows with more patients, so do the benefits for all involved, as we work together toward the goal of connecting patients with clinical trials.
 The NF Registry incentivizes pharmaceutical and biotech industries to invest in NF by providing data and assisting in the recruitment of patients.
 It makes anonymized data available to educate patients and caregivers, and to research trends throughout the broader NF community.